How To Create An Awesome Explainer Video

 - Creamy Animation: Explainer and whiteboard videos.
 Clients: Microtek Corporation, Unstoppable, Pure Mortgage

-- Creative Theory: A Canadian based creative and business services agency that operates in Calgary, Edmonton and Vancouver.
+- Creative Theory: A Canadian based explainer video company which offers creative and business services.
+Operates in Calgary, Edmonton and Vancouver.
 Offers video production services.

-- Cullin Collective: Explainer and explanation videos.
+- Cullin Collective: Explainer video company that also produces explanation videos.
 Clients: basho, Zopim, onit, AES International

 - Daily Planet: A full service design and production studio.
 Clients: Subway, Nationwide Insurance, CocaCola, AT&T, Capital One